- dtg-- km

 What other adventures have you done, either races or personal projects?In the summer there was a lot going on and it is my goal to be "current" with motivating goals until the start of the Red Bull X-Alps!
 In the last 100 days I mastered: Podium at the X-Pyr, Eigertour, Dolomiti Super Fly and the X-Swiss, a hike and fly 253km across Switzerland in 48 hours with the X-Alps Academy!
 Anything else?
 An average training day usually has 800hm and 10km in 2h.

-Who makes the ideal is your perfect supporter?We have experience in what we have to do.
+Who makes the perfect supporter?We have experience in what we have to do.
 If I have a problem, he has a solution.

 Why do you want to do the race again?After two editions of Red Bull X-Alps you know how it works, then you can do it again and again.
 Maybe it doesn't look like fun, but for us it is!

 Entry is never guaranteed (unless you made the podium or goal).
 Why should you be in the race again?In competitions we make decisions again and again and immediately see how good they are.
 But we also like to take risks, although the consequences sometimes are a bad result.
 If we manage to win, it may have been due to the risk we took, so we are happy but not really proud.
 We are proud of the decision that I decided to fly with the "paraglider", to gain experience which I can now pass on and to build up a good image together with my partners and sponsors - thank you!

 Were you happy with your last performance?Yes of corse, we won!
 We are also was very proud of how we won, it was better and more controlled then ever before.
 But on the other side, we can always improve our workflow, that is one of our goals for 2023!